 The best digital cameras have the same problem.
 Even with powerful sensors and lenses, much of the beauty of the universe remains out of sight.

 One of the main problems is light pollution from earth.
 In cities and urban areas, artificial light prevents us from seeing the definition of the stars above.
 Even a clear sky will look like a carpet of featureless grey.

 But it’s not just artificial light pollution that gets in the way.
 Our atmosphere is full of radiation and chemicals.
 And there are billions of light waves bouncing around the universe all the time.
 All this noise obscures our vision of the Milky Way and beyond.

 Some filters isolate or block specific light frequencies, giving a more clear and concise view of the cosmos.
 Other filters, such as diffusion and neutral density filters, help our cameras capture stars in the sky.

 The Best Filters For Astrophotography

-To find the best astrophotography filter, you need to think about what kind you want to do and what kind of images you want to create.
+To find the best astrophotography filter, you need to think about what kind of images you want to create.